Prosecco & Petals

 Wedding planning guide

-Look no further for a complete comparison between summer and winter weddings to take the hassle out of your decision or convince your partner that your seasonal choice is best.
+Look no further for a complete comparison between summer and winter weddings to take the hassle out of your decision and how to convince your partner that your seasonal choice is best.

 Winter weddings are the best choice to ensure a bargain when it comes to the venue, all suppliers and can even be cheaper for those staying in accommodation nearby.
 Even if rates do not seem lower, it is worth haggling a little or seeing if any extras can be thrown in.
-Wedding suppliers are also often able to give much more personalised service.
+Wedding suppliers are also often able to give much more personalised service at this time of year.

-Winter brides will be able to select a wedding dress at the quietest time in late summer/early autumn when designers often have sales and accessories are often discounted heavily.
+Winter brides will be able to select a wedding dress at the quietest time in late summer/early autumn when designers often have sales and accessories are often heavily discounted.
 The January sales can also be used to get last minute touches, presents and bridal party items.
 Grooms can often find discounts on suits and a more extensive range of availability on groomsmen/usher suit rentals.

-Winter weddings are also less weather dependent, and many venues will often offer lighting packages to ensure that the atmosphere is romantic and intimate.
-The early dusk can also enable couples to capitalise on the reception lighting and other atmospheric entertainment such as fireworks, sparklers and fire-pits.
+Winter weddings are less weather dependent, and many venues will offer lighting packages to ensure that the atmosphere is romantic and intimate.
+The early dusk can also enable couples to capitalise on other atmospheric entertainment options, such as fireworks, sparklers and fire-pits.

 The scenery and variable weather can also offer a more dramatic and memorable condition for photographs.
 Everyone remembers a snowy wedding and less are likely to remember a standard summer one that is sandwiched between others.